TRANSCOTLAND Self-guided Walking Holidays

 map showing route of Coast to Coast

 Baggage Transfer: Due to space constraints, note that only one piece of luggage per person can be transferred.
+(We transfer you luggage from you accommodation to accommodation everyday - including across Rannoch Moor).

 Travel arrangements: